interkosmos/fortran-sqlite3/README.md

 end program example
 ```

-Compile, link, and run the example with:
+If the library is installed to `/opt`, then compile, link, and run the example
+with:

 ```
-$ gfortran -o example example.f90 libfortran-sqlite3.a -lsqlite3
+$ gfortran -I/opt/include/libfortran-sqlite3 -o example example.f90 /opt/lib/libfortran-sqlite3.a -lsqlite3
 $ ./example
            1         one       12345
 ```

-## fpm
+## Fortran Package Manager

 You can add *fortran-sqlite3* as an [fpm](https://github.com/fortran-lang/fpm)
 dependency to your `fpm.toml`: